no-src/gofs/server/README.md

     - `is_dir` is directory or not, `1` or `0`
     - `size` file size of bytes, directory is always `0`
     - `hash` return file hash value if set `need_hash=1`
+    - `hash_values` return the hash value of the entire file and first chunk and some checkpoints if set `need_checkpoint=1`
+        - `offset` the file data to calculate the hash value from zero to offset
+        - `hash` the file checkpoint hash value
     - `c_time` file create time
     - `a_time` file last access time
     - `m_time` file last modify time